VedantChilbule/imobilothon_submission/README.md

 # imobilothon_submission
  For imobilothon 2nd stage submission
- The classification model is provided in this github repository.
+ ,the classification model is provided in this github repository, along with the necessary python code for drowsyness detection, lane detection and incomming car detection.